sipeed/MaixPy/docs/doc/en/source_code/contribute.md

 ---
-title: Contributing to MaixPy Documentation Modification and Code Contribution
+title: Contributing to MaixCAM MaixPy Documentation Modification and Code Contribution
 ---

 ## Contributing to MaixPy Documentation Modification